-We are currently evaluating vilobelimab in various disease indications.
-In our lead indication HS, we have completed an international Phase IIb and an open-label Phase IIa study including a follow-on observational analysis.
-We have also completed one placebo-controlled, single-center Phase I study of vilobelimab in healthy volunteers and completed two double-blind, placebo-controlled, multi-center Phase IIa studies in two other acute care indications, early septic organ dysfunction and complex cardiac surgery.
+We completed one placebo-controlled, single-center Phase I study of vilobelimab in healthy volunteers and completed two double-blind, placebo-controlled, multi-center Phase IIa studies in two acute care indications, early septic organ dysfunction and complex cardiac surgery.
+We also completed a Phase IIa and a Phase IIb clinical study in HS, two Phase II studies in AAV, a Phase IIa study in PG and a Phase II/III clinical study in critically ill, mechanically ventilated COVID-19 patients.

 In all completed studies, vilobelimab was observed to be well tolerated.
-The placebocontrolled, multi-center Phase IIa studies in the two acute care indications demonstrated that the occurrence of adverse events was comparable between treatment groups and placebo group.
-The results of these studies also demonstrated that vilobelimab blocked C5a with high statistical significance (p-values < 0.001) and that MAC formation, as demonstrated by a CH50 assay described below, in the groups treated with vilobelimab was not influenced, with mean CH50 values for treatment groups and control groups within the normal range.
+The placebo-controlled, multicenter Phase IIa studies in the two acute care indications demonstrated that vilobelimab blocked C5a with high statistical significance (p-values < 0.001) and that MAC formation, as demonstrated by a CH50 assay (as described below), in the groups treated with vilobelimab was not influenced, with mean CH50 values for treatment groups and control groups within the normal range.

 To determine whether data is statistically significant, we use a "p-value," which represents the probability that random chance could explain the results.
 The FDA utilizes the reported statistical measures when evaluating the results of a clinical trial, including statistical significance as measured by p-value as an evidentiary standard of efficacy, to evaluate the reported evidence of a product candidate's safety and efficacy.
 If not otherwise specified, we used a conventional 5% or lower p-value (p < 0.05) to define statistical significance for the clinical trials and studies and data presented in this Annual Report.

 Based on our clinical trials completed to date as well as the results from an EpiScreen ex vivo immunogenicity T-cell response assay, we believe that vilobelimab carries a low risk of provoking an immune response following administration.
 The immunogenicity assay used peripheral blood mononuclear cells from 21 donors and tested how many donors' cells showed a CD4+ T-cell response following introduction of vilobelimab ex vivo.
 A response rate of over 10% (or more than three out of 21) means the applicable protein is considered to be high risk for immunogenicity, while a response rate of less than 10% means the protein is considered to be low risk.
-The results of the assay for vilobelimab showed that zero out of the 21 donors had a T-cell response rate, as compared to a control arm (using the A33 antibody) which showed a 30% response rate.
+The results of the assay for vilobelimab showed that zero out of the 21 donors had a T-cell response rate, as compared to a control arm (using the A33 antibody), which showed a 30% response rate.
 In addition, based on an anti-drug antibody detection assay conducted in connection with our Phase IIb clinical trial in HS, 10% of patients had anti-drug antibodies (ADA) at any time during the study.
 Only one participant the presence of ADAs was associated with any specific AE pattern indicating symptoms possibly related to the presence or emergence of ADAs leading to an immune reaction.